 The Development Review Board meets on the 2nd Wednesday of each month at 7:00 PM in the Richmond Town Center Meeting Room and other times as needed.
 The Development Review Board welcomes and encourages the participation of the Richmond citizens at its hearings.
-Input from neighbors and interested parties assist the Development Review Board with its analysis of a project and decision-making
+Input from neighbors and interested parties

 Hearings/meetings are advertised via newspaper, on Town Center meeting bulletin boards, and on the town web site.
-Additional information for each meeting is available from the Zoning Administrator/Staff to the DRB at the Planning & Zoning Office at 434-2430 or smantegna@ richmondvt.gov.
+Additional information for each meeting is available from the Zoning Administrator/Staff to the DRB at the Planning & Zoning Office at 434-2430 or smantegna@richmondvt.gov.
 The DRB members are David Sunshine, Chair; Matt Dyer, Vice-Chair; Roger Pedersen, Gabriel Firman, Padraic Monks, and Alternate Alison Anand.